 “Revision” means “the act of seeing again.”

-What are students doing, then, when they are revise a multiple-draft paper?
-They are not correcting unauthorized deviations from a single “perfect” paper that is in the back of my instructor’s manual; instead, they are building on what they did well in their draft, and taking their learning to the next level.
+What are students doing, then, when they revise a multiple-draft paper?
+They are not correcting unauthorized deviations from a single “perfect” paper that is in the back of the instructor’s manual; instead, they are building on what they did well in their draft, and taking their learning to the next level.

 Examples of surface-level editing: